coder/coder/docs/templates/README.md

 You can edit a template using the coder CLI or the UI.
 Only [template admins and owners](../admin/users.md) can edit a template.

-Using the UI, navigate to the template page, click on the menu, and select "Edit files".
-In the template editor, you create, edit and remove files.
+Using the UI, navigate to the template page, click on the menu, and select "Edit files."
+In the template editor, you create, edit, and remove files.
 Before publishing a new template version, you can test your modifications by clicking the "Build template" button.
 Newly published template versions automatically become the default version selection when creating a workspace.

 > **Tip**: Even without publishing a version as active, you can still use it to create a workspace before making it the default for everybody in your organization.
 This may help you debug new changes without impacting others.